sourcesync/pinn_strong/README.md

-# PINN Strong: Physics Inspired Neural Networks Leveraging The Strong Compute Cluster
+# PINN Strong: Physics Inspired Neural Networks Leveraging The Strong GPU Cluster

 We are leveraging [Strong Compute](https://strongcompute.com/)'s on-demand GPU cluster to build and evaluate high quality PINNs.

-# Getting Started With Advection CFD
+# Getting Started: Advection CFD

 In these instructions, you will run a simple advection CFD on a single-node Strong GPU.
 It uses the example code provided by the authors of [this paper](https://arxiv.org/abs/2308.08468).
 Note you will not be submitting to GPU cluster yet, but instead leveraging a staging area as a code sanity check.
 Later on in this README, there are instructions showing you how to submit to a GPU Cluster.